lloydmeta/tasques/example/ciphers/k8s/README.md

 1. `make install-eck`
 2. `make deploy`
 3. `make show-credentials` to show credentials for ES and APM.
-Copy and paste these to the tasques server and cipher example server and worker configs.
+Copy and paste these cipher example server and worker configs. and use them to log into the spun-up kibana server if you want ([localhost:5601](http://localhost:5601))
 4. `make teardown` when done to teardown the env.

 TLS has been disabled and anonymous access enabled for ease of playing around (but the setup uses the Kibana API, so